shopsys/shopsys/docs/introduction/console-commands-for-application-management-phing-targets.md

     Your application must handle the properties not being filled correctly until all products are exported.

 !!! danger
-    Using this phing target after changing the type of field to another in structure _(eg. changing it from `bool` to `integer`)_ will cause an error.
+    Using this phing target after changing the type of field to another in structure _(e.g., changing it from `bool` to `integer`)_ will cause an error.
     If you need to make this change, please add new field with the correct type and delete the old field instead.

 #### elasticsearch-export